Our commitment to Reconciliation

 We’re striving to be a leader

-The landscape for engagement and consultation has been changing in British Columbia and Canada, and we strive to be a leader in equitable and fair conduct with BC’s Indigenous Peoples.
-We are guided by milestones established by the Progressive Aboriginal Relations (PAR) certification process through the Canadian Council of Aboriginal Business, the Calls to Action of the Truth and Reconciliation Commission of Canada, and the United Nations Declaration on the Rights of Indigenous Peoples.
+The landscape for engagement and consultation has been changing in British Columbia and Canada, and we strive to be a leader in equitable and fair conduct with Indigenous Peoples.
+We are guided by milestones established by the Progressive Aboriginal Relations (PAR) certification process through the Canadian Council of Aboriginal Business, the Calls to Action of the Truth and Reconciliation Commission of Canada, the Missing and Murdered Indigenous Women and Girls 231 Calls for Justice and the United Nations Declaration on the Rights of Indigenous Peoples.

 We recognize the leadership of the provincial government for introducing landmark legislation that allows the principles of the United Nations Declaration to be incorporated into our provincial laws and support the province’s goal of enhancing predictability and economic opportunities, while respecting Indigenous rights.